 Excessive scratching and licking can lead to rashes, hair loss or self-inflicted lesions.
 This, in turn, can become infected and exacerbate the problem.

 Your veterinarian will identify and treat the underlying cause.
-Avoiding the allergen is the best treatment, but sometimes that can be impossible.
+Avoiding the trigger is the best treatment, but sometimes that can be impossible.
 Allergies can be a lifelong problem and getting a proper diagnosis will help determine the best treatment plan for your dog.
 Dogs with allergies have a defective skin barrier, so it is essential to support and protect the skin.
-Use DOUXO® S3 CALM products to cleanse your pet's skin and fur of the allergens, followed by frequent application of the mousse product to help soothe the skin and restore the skin barrier ecosystem.
+Use DOUXO® S3 CALM shampoo to cleanse your pet's skin and fur of the allergens, followed by frequent application of the DOUXO® S3 CALM mousse product to help soothe the skin and restore the skin barrier ecosystem.